Thomas & Mack Center: Other events

-The facility also hosts numerous other events, such as concerts, music festivals and conventions.
+The facility also hosts numerous other events such as concerts, music festivals and conventions.

 The gala grand opening was held on December 16, 1983, featuring Frank Sinatra, Dean Martin and Diana Ross.

 Rock band Mötley Crüe performed on March 16, 1984.

 Sir Elton John's first performance at the arena was on August 24, 1984.

 Other bands such as AC/DC, Van Halen, Metallica, Kiss, and Aerosmith performed in 1986.

 On November 14, 1987, comedian Eddie Murphy performed at the arena.

 On January 25, 1992, Guns N' Roses performed at the arena during their Use Your Illusion Tour.
 It was the largest attendance single performance concert with 17,590 fans in attendance.
-Later, the record was broken by U2 on November 18, 2001 when U2 sold 17,771 tickets.
+Later, the record was broken by U2 on November 18, 2001, when U2 sold 17,771 tickets.

 Pearl Jam performed at the arena on July 11, 1998.

+Anita Mui performed at the arena on 4 September 1999.
+She is the first Chinese singer to hold a concert there.

-Rock band Phish performed at the arena 10 times.
-The first time on November 13, 1997 as their Fall tour opener.
+Rock band Phish performed at the arena ten times.
+The first time was November 13, 1997, as their fall tour opener.
 They also played on October 30 and 31, 1998.
-During the Halloween Night performance, the band covered The Velvet Underground's "Loaded" album in its entirety during the second set.
+During the Halloween Night performance, the band covered The Velvet Underground's entire Loaded album during the second set.
 This performance is available on the band's official live release Live Phish Volume 16.
-The band returned to the arena for two shows in September 2000 on the 29th and 30th and again for two more shows in February 2003 on the 15th and 16th.
-They also played three shows in 2004 on April 15, 16 and 17th.
+The band returned to the arena for two shows in September 29 and 30, 2000, and two more shows on February 15 and 16, 2003.
+They also played three shows on April 15, 16 and 17, 2004.

 On September 11, 2003, Thomas & Mack Center celebrated its 20th anniversary, hosting R.E.M. in concert.

 In September 2004, the World Music Awards was held at the arena, broadcast live on ABC.

 On January 28, 2007, High School Musical: The Concert performed with over 10,000 people attending.

 The arena has hosted lectures by Bill Clinton and Mikhail Gorbachev as part of various UNLV-affiliated lecture series.

 On October 19, 2016, the arena hosted the final Presidential Debate for the 2016 presidential election.

 On June 15, 2022 Dave Matthews Band performed for the culmination of the 2022 Cisco Live! conference.

-On July 22-24, 2022, Monster Jam made its debut at the arena.
+On July 22–24, 2022, Monster Jam made its debut at the arena.
 This marked the show's first trip to Las Vegas since the 2019 All-Star Challenge at Sam Boyd Stadium.
+Monster Jam returned the following year.